ClevelandClinicQHS/pubsource/OW_Tutorial/README.md

 1. [Generate simulated data set](simulate_dataset.R)

-Generates the simulated analysis data set for the paper, motivated by this [SAS example](https://www2.stat.duke.edu/~fl35/OW/OW_survival_Demo.sas).
-Distributions of patient characteristics were informed by [this paper](https://pubmed.ncbi.nlm.nih.gov/22361330/).
-In our example, male patients who were older with lower ejection fraction were most likely to receive treatment, and were also at high risk of the outcome.
-Also estimates the propensity scores, inverse probability of treatment weights (IPTW), and overlap weights (OW), and adds them to the data set.
+Generates the simulated survival analysis data set for the article (with motivation from this [SAS example](https://www2.stat.duke.edu/~fl35/OW/OW_survival_Demo.sas)).
+Distributions of event times and patient characteristics were informed by [this paper](https://pubmed.ncbi.nlm.nih.gov/22361330/).
+The true event times are assumed to follow an Exponential distribution with a 56% baseline 10-year survival rate for the control group, and the assumed hazard ratio of treatment to control is 0.70.
+It is also assumed that older, male patients with lower ejection fraction are more likely to receive treatment _and_ are at higher risk of the outcome.
+Patients are censored at a uniformly random time point between 0 and 12 years of follow-up, if it precedes the event time.
+We also attach the estimated propensity scores (PS), inverse probability of treatment weights (IPTW), and overlap weights (OW) to the data set.

 2. [Crude versus true effect plot](figure1.R)